Clinician Educator Fellowship

 Fellows may optionally choose to participate in an Area of Concentration (AOC) to more formally expand their skillset in a specific area of interest:

 1. Health Systems Science/Clinical Innovation: Primary care practices constantly undergo improvement efforts to meet the evolving needs of patients and providers alike, and being able to teach quality improvement (QI) theory and mentor others through QI efforts are vitally important skills.
-In this AOC, fellows will work closely with the Fellowship Director, who is also the DGIM Resident Quality Improvement Champion, to teach and mentor trainees through QI projects via the longitudinal primary care residency QI curriculum.
+In this AOC, fellows will work closely with the Fellowship Director, who is also the DGIM Physician Lead for Quality Improvement Education, to teach and mentor trainees through QI projects via the longitudinal primary care residency QI curriculum.
 Additionally, they will participate in our Division’s QI efforts, actively attend the QI committee, and will complete the Teaching Quality Improvement and Patient Safety (QI/PS) track of the Teach for UCSF Certification Program.

 2. Primary Care Addiction Medicine*: Caring for patients with substance use disorders (SUD) is a foundational component of primary care, especially in large urban centers like San Francisco.
 In this AOC, fellows will work closely with the co-director of DGIM’s embedded SUD service line, the Primary Care Addiction Medicine (PCAM) Clinic (Dr. Era Kryzhanovskaya) to learn best practices in SUD screening, diagnosis, and management and to provide care within the PCAM Clinic.
 Fellows will also have the opportunity to participate in educational curricula for trainees and explore addiction/SUD-focused scholarship projects with select mentors within the Division.
 Fellows will participate in the monthly DGIM Controlled Substance Review Committee to provide an educational service to DGIM to guide other clinicians regarding management for complex patients on controlled substances.
 Fellows may participate in the Division’s Screening, Brief Intervention and Referral to Treatment (SBIRT) Collaborative Care Program, a Division-wide interprofessional program focused on delivering multifaceted high-quality substance use disorder care.